-While Active Health KC's doctors are classically trained as chiropractors, they also have extensive training in other areas.
-For example, functional rehabilitation, soft tissue methods, nutrition, physiotherapy, are areas the doctors are well versed.
-As a result, this training allows the doctors to effectively and efficiently treat almost any neuromusculoskeletal condition in the head, neck, back, arms or legs.
+While Active Health KC's doctor is classically trained as a chiropractor, he also has extensive training in other areas.
+For example, functional rehabilitation, soft tissue methods, nutrition, physiotherapy, are areas our doctor is well versed.
+As a result, this training allows the doctor to effectively and efficiently treat almost any neuromusculoskeletal condition in the head, neck, back, arms or legs.
 We are happy to help our patients in the Prairie Village, Overland Park, and greater Kansas City metro area.
 For more information on services provided at Active Health KC, click here.Back To Top

 How are you different from most chiropractors?

 All chiropractors are not the same.
 Most chiropractors only adjust, which limits what they can effectively treat as well as their results.
-Drs.
-Cotter and Remsburg have extensive post graduate training which allows them to treat almost all neuromuscular conditions and obtain results faster.Back To Top
+Dr. Cotter has extensive post graduate training which allows him to treat almost all neuromuscular conditions and obtain results faster.Back To Top

 Why should I go to you instead of my medical doctor for my joint or muscle pain?

 While medical doctors help with many problems/diagnoses, most do not have much training in the conservative treatment of joint or muscle pain.
-If the doctors at Active Health KC think you can be more effectively treated by a medical doctor, they will refer you to the appropriate one.Back To Top
+If the doctor at Active Health KC thinks you can be more effectively treated by a medical doctor, he will refer you to the appropriate one.Back To Top

 What if I don't want to be adjusted?